MyPureCloud/genesys-spark/src/components/beta/gux-action-list/gux-action-list-divider/readme.md

-# gux-list-divider
+# gux-action-list-divider
-A divider to display in a list.
+A divider to display in an action list.

 <!-- Auto Generated Below -->